-The course is offered on a PhD-level from various fields (e.g. business studies, economics, public administration, political science, etc.).
+Participants: The course is offered on a PhD-level from various fields (e.g. business studies, economics, public administration, political science, resource management, social science, etc.).
 It is relevant for students at any stage of their PhD project who are dealing with governance issues.
 The participators can be using diverse research methodologies.

-This is an intensive course.
-It will be five days in Bodø with individual study required before and after meeting in Bodø.
-The course integrates lectures by experts in the field, participation in the scenario workshop, presentations and discussions of the course literature by the participants.
+Assessment methods and criteria: It is an intensive course.
+The individual study required before and after meeting in Bodø.
+The course foresees obligatory participation and integrates lectures by experts in the field, participation in the scenario workshop, presentations and discussions of the course literature by the participants.
 Students are supposed to present and participate in exercises individually and in groups.
-The participation in the course is based on the development of paper to be published in working papers series after the successful completion of the PhD course.
-The number of participants should be no more than 15.
+PhD student will need to submit the mandatory individual assignment.
+The paper, not more and not less than 12-15 one- spaced pages in length (excluding front page, content, appendix, and a list of reference) with size 12 font Times New Roman and 2 cm margins is to be submitted within one month of the conclusion of the course.
+There will be a passed/not passed for all papers.

-The course fee, the conference fee, and meals during the events will be covered by the Nord University Business School.
+Costs: The course fee, the conference fee, and meals during the events will be covered by the Nord University Business School.
 Students cover visa, travel and accommodation costs themselves.
-We can advise and book accommodation at student hostel for those who are interested, costs are 450-550 NOK/per night/ per person.
+We can advise and book accommodation at student hostel for those who are interested, costs are 400-500 NOK/per night/ per person.

-A limited number of hotel grants is provided.
-Accommodation is at a hotel, located in the center of Bodø, in rooms for two people.
-Grants are distributed upon evaluation of personal motivation letters.
+Accommodation grant: A limited number of hotel grants is provided.
+Accommodation is at a youth hotel, located in the center of Bodø, in rooms for two people.
 For applying for accommodation grants, students are asked to send a motivation letter describing their motives to take part in the course in light of their academic/professional achievements and personal interest to the issues of the High North.
-Those applying for grant should deliver full packs of documents including motivation letters before February 15, 2017.
+Those applying for grant should deliver full packs of documents including motivation letters before December 1, 2019.

 |Language of instruction||English|